 Duke of Edinburgh Award

-For over 8 years now the Duke of Edinburgh’s Award has been available to Year 10 and 11 pupils and Hurworth School has a long tradition with the Award that sees over 90% of those able to take up the award do so.
-With an experienced collection of staff members, which include Mr Gawthorpe, Mr Jobling, Mrs Bell, Mrs Welch, Miss Robinson, Miss Heron and Miss Slinger, the result is that we are one of the most successful schools in the County.
+For over 12 years now the Duke of Edinburgh’s Award has been available to Year 10 and 11 pupils and Hurworth School has a long tradition with the Award that sees over 90% of those able to take up the award do so.
+With an experienced collection of staff members.

 What is the Duke of Edinburgh all about?

 It’s all about having a go!
-And just think what a great sense of achievement you would feel when you’ve achieved a bronze, silver or gold award, as well as the respect from your parents, relatives, teachers and peers.
+And just think what a great sense of achievement you would feel when you’ve achieved a bronze or silver award, as well as the respect from your parents/ carers, relatives, teachers and peers.

 And you get to have lots of fun along the way…

-To achieve your Duke of Edinburgh’s Award, you choose which level of Award you want to do – Bronze, Silver or Gold – and then complete three different spare-time activities plus an expedition.
+To achieve your Duke of Edinburgh’s Award, you choose which level of Award you want to do – Bronze or Silver– and then complete three different spare-time activities plus an expedition.

 The three activities are: